Illyrian religion: Serpent

 The serpent cult was widespread among Illyrians, especially in the south.
 The image of the serpent was a symbol of potency and fertility, and the protector of the domestic hearth.
 This mystic animal was connected with the cult of the ancestors and with the magical–religious complex of the fertility of the earth and of the woman.
 The Illyrian cult of the serpent is documented in ancient sources.
 An example is the mythological legend of Cadmus and his wife Harmonia, who, having come to the Illyrians and died in their homeland, continued to live after their death in the form of serpents.
 Their son Illyrios, the eponymous hero of the Illyrian lineage, also had the form of a serpent, and as such he can be considered as the supreme totem of the Illyrians.

+Oversized serpentine figure on the 3rd century BCE bronze Illyrian belt plate from Slecë e Poshtme.

 The importance of the serpent in the symbolic and religious system of the Illyrians is reflected in numerous archaeological discoveries in their settlements and necropolises, especially in Albania, Bosnia and Herzegovina, North Macedonia and Serbia.
 The serpent was used as a common terminal ornament for decorative items.
 A 3rd century BC silvered bronze belt buckle found inside the Illyrian Tombs of Selça e Poshtme near the Lake Ohrid shows a scene of warriors and horsemen in combat, with a giant serpent as a protector totem of one of the horsemen; a very similar belt was found also in the necropolis of Gostilj near the Lake Scutari.
 A Roman era statue of a local goddess of abundance was found in the locality of Qesarat; the goddess holds in her left hand a basket around which a snake is twisted.
 Figureheads of serpents appear on the ships depicted on Labeatan coins, which were found in the town of Çinamak, near Kukës.
 Other representations of the serpent are found in the Greek-Illyrian coins of Byllis, Apollonia, Dyrrhachion, Olympe and Amantia.
 In Dardania and Dalmatia there were dedicated altars to the serpentine pair Dracon and Dracaena/Dracontilla.
 In later times, the serpent was considered an obstacle to the Christian spiritual life.